-We’ve put together this guide to help you understand how you can use Checkr’s solutions to make your hiring processes more compliant.
+This article explains how Checkr’s solutions can make your hiring processes more compliant.

 What do you need to comply with, and why?

 - Observe "Ban the Box" laws where you hire.
-Several states and cities have laws limiting how you discuss criminal or salary history with candidates.
-Each law is slightly different and may govern whether you can mention criminal history on a job description or application, when you can run a background check, and how you consider criminal records on a background report.
+Several states and cities have laws limiting how and when you discuss criminal or salary history with candidates.

 This information doesn't constitute and isn't intended as legal advice.
 Consult your legal counsel about your compliance obligations and best practices.